sylvaincom/medgan-tips/01_tips-for-medgan.md

 ## 4) How to interpret `gen-samples.npy`?

-Please check this [issue](https://github.com/mp2893/medgan/issues/3) from Edward Choi's GitHub.
+Please check this [issue](https://github.com/mp2893/medgan/issues/3) from Edward Choi's GitHub and the rest of the documents of my [`medgan-tips` repository](https://github.com/sylvaincom/medgan-tips).